CharlottePortenseigne/data-operations-portfolio/bank-marketing-analysis-dashboard/insights.md

 This dataset shows that:

 - Over-contacting creates "noise"
 - Previous success builds "interaction memory"
-- Relevance and timing influence engagement
+- Relevance and timing drive engagement

 👉 In other words:

-Conversion is not just data-driven — it is **communication-driven**
+Conversion is not just data-driven —
+it is **communication-driven**

 ---